danehans/docker-heat/README.md

 to create your base rhel7 image.
 Then enable systemd within the rhel7 base image.
 Use [Running SystemD within a Docker Container](http://rhatdan.wordpress.com/2014/04/30/running-systemd-within-a-docker-container/) to enable SystemD.

 The container does not setup Keystone endpoints for Heat.
 This is a task the Keystone service is responsible for.
+Reference the [docker-keystone](https://github.com/danehans/docker-keystone) project or official [OpenStack documentation](http://docs.openstack.org) for details.

 Although the container does initialize the database used by Heat, it does not create the database, permissions, etc..
 These are responsibilities of the database service.

-The container does not include any OpenStack clients.
-After the Heat container is running, issues Heat commands from a host running the python-heatclient.

 Installation
 ------------